Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Related work

-Mixture of experts (MoE) divides a complex task into multiple sub-tasks and distributes them amongst multiple experts in a model \cite{jacobs_adaptive_1991,srivastava_data_1999}.
-A gating net is devised to assign soft or hard weights to experts to control their activations~\cite{jacobs_adaptive_1991}.
-Recently, MoE-based deep learning approaches have shown superior performance in many fields, such as image super-resolution \cite{emad_moesr_2022}, multi-modal/task learning \cite{shi2019variational,ma_modeling_2018}, and medical imaging~\cite{sahasrabudhe_deep_2021}.
+MoE has shown superior performance in many fields, such as image super-resolution \cite{emad_moesr_2022}, multi-modal/task learning \cite{shi2019variational,ma_modeling_2018}, and medical imaging~\cite{sahasrabudhe_deep_2021}.
 For instance, Ma \etal \cite{ma_modeling_2018} proposed a multi-gate MoE for multi-task learning.
-Experts capture task-shared representations while gating nets combine them using task-specific weights.
-Sahasrabudhe \etal \cite{sahasrabudhe_deep_2021} extracted information from blood smear images and patient clinical attributes (\eg age and lymphocyte count) using a CNN and MLP model, respectively; they combined the outputs of two models via a gating net for the diagnosis of lymphocytosis.
-We for the first time leverage multiple experts to estimate rPPG signals in different face regions and aggregate their complementary information via a spatio-temporal gating net.
+Experts capture task-shared representations while gating nets combine them using task-specific weights. {Sahasrabudhe~\etal~\cite{sahasrabudhe_deep_2021} extracted information from blood smear images and patient clinical attributes (\eg age and lymphocyte count) using a CNN and MLP model, respectively; they combined the outputs of two models via a gating net for the diagnosis of lymphocytosis.} In this paper, we for the first time leverage multiple experts to estimate rPPG signals in different face regions and aggregate their complementary information via a spatio-temporal gating net.